slacy/openmusictheory.github.io/fourthSpecies.md

 ## The fourth-species counterpoint line ##

 Use dissonant suspensions whenever possible.
 This will create a line consisting mostly of downward, stepwise motion.
 That is fine.
 It will also make it hard to direct motion towards a climax.
 That is also fine.
-Do not worry about the shape of the line if it is smooht, singable, and the suspensions are properly prepared and resolved.
+Do not worry about the shape of the line if it is smooth, singable, and the suspensions are properly prepared and resolved.
 (It is simply too difficult to create a fourth-species counterpoint with the same shape as a cantus firmus, and the pedagogical import in fourth species is the treatment of the suspensions.
 So we temporarily ignore melodic shape to hone our suspension skills in fourth species.)

 If a dissonant suspension is not possible, try to use a tie from weak beat to strong beat.
 This can be a "consonant suspension," or you can leap up from downbeat consonance to weak-beat consonance.
 At least one or two upward leaps will be necessary to counteract the downward resolutions in order to keep the line in a singable range.